Waking Night Specialist Support Worker by Voyage Care

 *T&Cs apply

-At Voyage Care we value the hard work and commitment of our colleagues and we're proud to offer excellent pay rates across all of our services as well as enhanced overtime payments and enhanced evening and weekend payments.
+At Voyage Care we value the hard work and commitment of our colleagues and we're proud to offer excellent pay rates across all of our services (a minimum of £12.02 per hour) as well as enhanced overtime payments and enhanced evening and weekend payments.

-Click apply to complete our quick one-page application to join Voyage Care and do something amazing.

 * Some of our roles require male or female employees only, where this is indicated it is a genuine occupational requirement, in accordance with the Equality Act 2010